wp-plugins/dashboard-tweaks/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Today the final WordPress version 3.3 was released, so some small tweaks and updates were once again needed.
+* Edited the way the toolbar logo shows
+* Added the option to hide the comments as many websites don't have those enabled
+* Removed opacity on inactive and hover state of toolbar logo
+* Edits in readme.txt
+* Changed admin bar (or admin-bar or adminbar) wording throughout the plugin with the new "toolbar"

 = 1.0.1 =
 * Today WordPress version 3.3-RC1 was released and with it some functions in wp-includes/admin-bar.php.
 As it turned out the admin logo was no longer visible, hence this small update.
-* Added opacity on inactive and hover state of admin bar logo
+* Added opacity on inactive and hover state of toolbar logo
 * Small edits in the readme.txt file

 = 1.0 =
 * First version (stable)

 == Upgrade Notice ==

+= 1.0.5 =
+Make sure to <strong>save your edits before updating</strong> the Dashboard Tweaks plugin, otherwise they will all be lost.
+Yeah, I know, options panel...

 = 1.0.1 =
 Make sure to <strong>save your edits before updating</strong> the Dashboard Tweaks plugin, otherwise they will all be lost.
 Yeah, I know, options panel...